SoftwareAG/cumulocity-examples/hello-world-notification-microservice/README.md

        ```
 3. Build the microservice
     - edit the `application.properties` located in `src/main/resources`
-        - supply the device id in `example.source.id`
+        - replace the device id `203` in `example.source.id` with your device id
     - build the microservice using `mvn clean install`
         - the microservice will build under `target/` and will be named `hello-notification-<VERSION>.zip`
 4. Deploy the microservice either